 Early Voting for Suburban Cook County Voters

-For the March 15, 2016 Presidential Primary Election, traditional Early Voting will take place February 29 - March 14.
-Early Voting locations can be found here.
+For the March 20, 2018 Gubernatorial Primary Election, traditional Early Voting will take place March 5-19.
+However, the statutory beginning of Early Voting is February 8.

-Voters do not need to provide an excuse or reason why they cannot make it to the polls on Election Day.
-You need only to fill out an application at the Early Voting site.
+- Voters do not need to provide an excuse or reason why they cannot vote on Election Day.

 Early Voting is conducted on touch screens that store every ballot style in the county, permitting any voter in suburban Cook to vote at any location.